williamsjoblom/williamsjoblom.github.io/resume.md

 ##### Hi,

-I am a 25 year old Computer Engineering Master's student based in Linköping, Sweden.
+I am a 26 year old Computer Science & Engineering graduate based in Linköping, Sweden.

 My interests range from electronics and embedded software to design and UX with an emphasis on programming languages, compilers,